Jaycar-Electronics/GPS-Speedometer/README.md

 * Due to the limited size of the Arduino, we've separated the code into two code blocks:
     * `gps_speedo` for the gps speedometer
     * `gps_recorder` record the gps trip
-* while it *is* possible to fit the two into one sketch, it's a tight fit and not very suitable for beginners.
+* While it *is* possible to fit the two into one sketch, it's a tight fit and not very suitable for beginners.
 You are welcome to try though and see what you can conjure up.
 We've found this way is simpler and easy for you to dig through without having to worry about removing bootloaders or otherwise.

 ## Bill of Materials
 | Qty | Product | Description |